EatSumRice/BuffBobasDancingDrone/README.md

 proposed solution: use the estimated BPM to initialize speed of the drone's movements, use the beat frames to make sure the drone does not fall out of time (move off beat)

+now: see if I can use the beat frames to make events happen on time (will just do print statements for now or something) events can align very accurately with the beat of the music, seemingly adjusting to subtle tempo changes as well. will try seeing how it fares against music with more noticeable tempo changes (rubato?)

+tested on Chopin's Waltz in A Minor: algorithm REALLY does not like drastic tempo changes. gets confused as tempo doesn't usually change on a whim like that, so sometimes counts extra beats or misses beats. fortunately, it always gets right back on track, so this isn't really an issue.

+the only thing to note from this: if we have plans on making moves based on time signature (4 different moves for a 4/4 measure, for example), we can implement a method to check if any beats fluctuate significantly from the average beat length. if it does, then the recorded beats will not reliably or accurately reflect the actual beats or number of beats per measure.
+ALSO, we have no means of determining time signature with this method. however, if Jaden figures out the chord/note recognition, we can use changes in the bass chord as a metric for when measure changes are happening (C --> A chord, for example)